SpeedyZ500/pytest-instructions/README.md

     >[!NOTE]
     >`pytest` testing files must follow a specific naming scheme.
 They must be begin with `test_` or end with `_test`.
     >
     >The file extension for your test file should be `.py`, because it is a python file.
-For these instruction we have provided example test files, and a test file you can edit, to write your own tests, as well as starter code.

 2. Create a new file named `test_song_library.py` in the same folder.